 Adjust the Register

-During summertime, completely open the duct register on the upper floors and semi-close the ones on the first floor.
-Do this even if there isn’t anyone present on the higher floors.
-When autumn comes and the weather gets cooler, reverse the process.
+During summer, fully open the duct register on the upper floors and partially close the ones on the first floor.
+Do this even if there’s no one occupying the upper floors.
+When fall arrives and the temperature cools, reverse the process.

 Put Up Window Drapes

-Every window should have curtains or shutters.
-The absence of coverings enables sunlight to penetrate inside the home.
-This causes the HVAC to work harder to cool the warmer interior.
-About 76% of sun rays that enter via windows are converted to heat.
+All windows should have some type of covering.
+The lack of coverings lets sunlight get into the home.
+This forces the AC to work harder to bring down the temperature.
+Roughly three-quarters of UV rays that enter through windows are converted to heat.

 Be Mindful of Appliance Location